How to Format Cell Based on Formula in Excel (13 Useful Examples)

 Read More: How to Do Conditional Formatting Based on Another Cell in Excel

-2.1 Using SEARCH Function: Case-Insensitive
+Case 1 – Using the SEARCH Function: Case-Insensitive

-• Select cell range C5 to C22.
-Hence, the conditional formatting feature pops up the New Formatting Rule window and inserts the following formula in Format values where this formula is true.
+• Make a New Conditional Formatting rule and insert the following formula in Format values where this formula is true.

 =SEARCH(“Notebook”,$C5)>0